solid-adventure/trivial-docs/docs/guides/passwords.md

 ::: info

-Note on Step 4:
+Note on Step 5:

-The `redirect_url` for `http://[redirect_url]/resetpassword` can be set [here](https://github.com/solid-adventure/trivial-ui/blob/e74d0b8790f9dafce6a318c7441bf0ce0e2be909/source/components/RecoverPassword.vue#L77C24-L77C24).
+The `redirect_url` can be set [here](https://github.com/solid-adventure/trivial-ui/blob/e74d0b8790f9dafce6a318c7441bf0ce0e2be909/source/components/RecoverPassword.vue#L77C24-L77C24).
 In a future release, this will be configurable via an environment variable.
 See [solid-adventure/trivial-ui#27](https://github.com/solid-adventure/trivial-ui/issues/27)

 Note on Step 6: